People march through Epsom, protesting the introduction of the Treaty Principles Bill in Parliament today. Photo / Jaime Lyth

 The original introduction date was November 18, the day before a national hīkoi in opposition to the bill is set to arrive at Parliament.
 Seymour, leader of the Act Party and associate Justice Minister, defended the timing, saying it was not connected to the hīkoi and introduction dates often changed.

-The Herald understands protester numbers are expected to grow ahead of the introduction of the bill at 2pm.
-The actual bill is expected to be published around noon on Parliament’s website.
+The Herald understands protester numbers at Parliament are expected to grow ahead of the introduction of the bill at 2pm.
+The actual bill has been published on the New Zealand legislation website.
+One protester outside Parliament said he did not believe Christopher Luxon when he says it wont pass a second reading.

 Seymour is not at Parliament today.
 He is in Napier for a hui and school visits.

-Auckland, around 40 protesters have also gathered outside the Act electorate office in Epsom.
+In Auckland, about 40 protesters also gathered outside the Act electorate office in Epsom.

-A spokesperson for the PSA said they stand against the Treaty Principles Bill and “anything that undermines the Treaty”.
+A PSA spokesperson said they stand against the Treaty Principles Bill and “anything that undermines the Treaty”.

 Iwi leader Justin Tipa, the kaiwhakahaere of Te Rūnanga o Ngāi Tahu, said the Government was wasting everyone’s time and energy on a bill that was going nowhere.